 I am an investigative journalist, researcher, and documentary filmmaker from Kenya.
 My work focuses on economic and environmental issues, resource extraction, and security.

 Previously, I worked for the Integrated Regional Information Networks (IRIN), a humanitarian news service formerly under the United Nations, as a reporter and producer.
-I was also the Africa Press Consultant for the Right Livelihood Award Foundation and Coordinator for a new documentary organization in Africa.

 My film, In the Shadow of a Gold Mine, is an investigative portrait of a multinational gold mine in Tanzania and the small-scale miners who live in its shadow.
 I have a recently published book chapter on gold mining in Tanzania, in the collection Against Colonization and Rural Dispossession (Ed Dip Kapoor) and I am now working on a feature documentary about conservation in East and Central Africa.